isomerpages/csc-knowledge/_ethos-issue-25/Making Outcome Based Approaches Work: Insights from the UK's Government Outcomes Lab.md

 <p>How impact is measured in outcome-based contracts is crucial.
 Metrics and performance indicators are meant to be proxies for what the outcomes are, but they exist on a continuum and not all of them will be directly indicative of the outcome.
 While it is rare for payment in outcome-based contracts to be 100% based on purely outcome-driven indicators, how these proxy measures are used seems to make a difference to the success of a project.
 They shape the motivation and focus of the contracted organisation.</p>

+<div class="break">
+<p class="break1">Organisations that are willing to work in a relational fashion seem to make the best use of flexible contractual arrangements.</p>
+</div>

 <p>In one example we have seen, two organisations were given the same contract to tackle homelessness in the UK.
 One used the outcome-based approach to motivate staff to do things differently, and to redefine what good looked like.
 The other organisation, which was smaller and more dependent on the contract’s paid value, put emphasis on meeting targets.
 The metrics were the same, but the way they were used to manage staff was different.
 In one organisation, the emphasis was on learning how to achieve outcomes.
-In the other, staff seemed more pressured to deliver </p>
+In the other, staff seemed more pressured to deliver on targets and demotivated.

-<div class="break">
-<p class="break1">Organisations that are willing to work in a relational fashion seem to make the best use of flexible contractual arrangements.</p>
-</div>

-<p>on targets and demotivated.
 The same contract was deployed by one organisation to build a culture of learning and to focus on the long term, while the other used it transactionally.
-This experience teaches us that contractual clauses and technical features of these instruments are only half of the story.</p>
+This experience teaches us that contractual clauses and technical features of these instruments are only half of te story.</p>

 <br>
 <div class="title1">